Replicable Reinforcement Learning: Proofs

-We can decompose this into two steps by bounding the error introduced from sampling and the error introduced via only running for $t$ iterations using the triangle inequality.
+We can decompose this into two steps by bounding the error introduced from sampling and the error introduced via only running for $T$ iterations using the triangle inequality.

 Note that as long as we choose the number of samples to be sufficiently large, our statistical queries will give us accuracy guarantees because for every call to $\parallelsampling$ we get a sample for every state-action pair.
 These samples are i.i.d. and across state-action pairs they are independent.
-So, suppose that the following expectations can be estimated accurately
+So, suppose that the values $\hat{V}_t(s')$ from the $\rstat$ procedure can be estimated accurately such that the following probabilities are bounded

 Now, to bound the first term, we can derive a recurrence relation as follows.

 At $t = 0$, it holds that $\hat{Q}_0 = Q_0 , \forall (s, a) \in \states \times \actions$.
 As a result, the previous result forms a geometric series and for any $t$